Spoilers ahead

 The quote — “They didn’t see me, I was like a black woman to them” — draws a direct line between Amor’s brief invisibility and Salome’s continual erasure.
 In that moment, Amor begins to understand the difference between presence and recognition.
 She had occupied the same space as her parents, but they had spoken as if she did not exist.
 The memory forces her to recognize that Salome has lived in that condition for years, serving the family while remaining unseen.

 Galgut uses free indirect discourse to fold Amor’s thoughts into the narration without clear transition.
-The line arrives quietly, without framing, echoing the way Salome’s presence has been overlooked for years.
-This stylistic choice mirrors the novel’s deeper concern: some truths are not spoken aloud but sit within silence, unnoticed until they surface.
+The line arrives softly, without framing, echoing the way Salome’s presence has been overlooked for years.
+This stylistic choice mirrors the novel’s deeper concern: some truths are not spoken aloud, unnoticed until they surface.
 Amor’s recognition emerges not as a turning point, but as something embedded in the narrative — present from the start, though only now coming into focus.

 Further Reading